 OBGYN: Undergraduate Degrees and Majors for Aspiring OBGYNs

-Obstetrics and gynecology, more commonly abbreviated OBGYN, are two surgical specializations relating to the health of female reproductive organs.
-OBGYNs are medical doctors with extensive specialized training and education lasting nearly ten years or more.
-All doctors must earn bachelor's degrees, and majors relating to science better prepare students for the rigors of medical school.
+Obstetrics and gynecology, often abbreviated OBGYN, are surgical specializations relating to the health of female reproductive organs.
+OBGYNs are medical doctors with extensive specialized training and education lasting 10 years or more.
+All doctors must earn bachelor's degrees, and science majors, such as biology, psychology and chemistry, may better prepare students for the rigors of medical school.

 Bachelor of Science in Biology